What Is Botanical Medicine?

 How Do I Know Which Botanical Medicines To Take?

-You do need to make sure you don’t start prescribing yourself botanicals without talking to a naturopath; consider them to be drugs: you wouldn’t take them as preventative measure, but to treat a specific condition or disease.
+You do need to make sure you don’t start prescribing yourself botanicals without talking to a naturopath.

-Having said that, many people will pick up Echinacea when they’re sick, as that particular one is pretty safe, as well as peppermint, garlic, aloe and a few others.
+Having said that, many people will pick up Echinacea when they’re sick, as that particular one is pretty safe, as well as peppermint, garlic, aloe, and a few others.

 Where Do You Get Botanical Medicines?